 The grading periods are approximately nine weeks long.
-Progress reports are available at the school or via email at mid-term and end of each quarter.
-Parents who wish to confer with a teacher on academic progress may do so anytime via email, phone, or appointment.
+Progress reports are available at the school or via email at mid-term and at the end of each quarter.
+Parents who wish to confer with a teacher on academic progress may do so anytime via email, phone or by appointment.
 Infinite Campus access is available through signup on the Marion Unit 2 Website.
-In addition, parents/guardians may access grades, attendance, and discipline through the Infinite Campus parent portal system.
+Parents or guardians may access grades, attendance, and discipline through the Infinite Campus parent portal system.
 All parents are strongly encouraged to sign up for this access.

 Students and parents should check their grade reports carefully and report any errors to the office.
-In the case of an incomplete grade, the student must attempt to remove the deficiency and secure a satisfactory grade by the end of the following nine weeks, or they will receive a failing grade (F) for that quarter.
-Under no circumstances may the student carry the incomplete longer than nine weeks.
+In the case of an incomplete grade, the student must attempt to remove the deficiency and secure a satisfactory grade by the end of the following nine weeks, or he/she will receive a F for that quarter.
+Under no circumstance may the student carry the incomplete longer than nine weeks.